 - about the risk of “boiling the ocean” trying to evidence a highly complex model versus the risk of producing a simple system that is easily measured but has no predictive possibilities

 This work led us to adopt two ecosystem models.
-You can view the complex model or a simplified version:

 We are now embarking on more focussed studies to drill down on key aspects of the challenge of describing the scale and nuance of London.
 This includes a quantitative study to identify scale of opportunities, and qualitative studies to explore the likely cultural variations across different tech communities, starting with: